 The data for this study were personally gathered by the researcher.
-First, permission was asked from each of the presidents to conduct the study in their university and to field questionnaires in the college/s covered in the study.
-The grades for the 1st semester of the current school year of the students were taken from the Office of the Registrar.
+First, permission was asked from each of the presidents to conduct study in their university and to field questionnaires in the college/s covered in the study.
+The grades for the 1st semester of current school year of the students were taken from the Office of the Registrar.
 The names of the teacher-respondents were listed.
-Informal interview with the teacher-respondents were given the set of questionnaires to accomplish.
+Informal interview with the teacher-respondents was conducted after the respondents were given the set of questionnaires to accomplish.